 Can I join a group ride?

-Yes, all RGT Cycling users can join group rides and training sessions.
+Yes, all Wahoo RGT users can join group rides and training sessions.

 If you have a premium subscription, you can also create group rides and group training sessions, and invite people to join them.
 As well as riding with real people, premium members can also create a series of bots in the app and ride with or compete against them.